liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/06-importing-packages.markdown

 -   Class loader code

-In such cases, you must manually determine the packages required and add them to an `Import-Package` OSGi header the location your project type uses:
+In such cases, you must manually determine the packages required and add them to an `Import-Package` OSGi header in the location appropriate to your project
+type:

  Project type | `Import-Package` header location |
 :----------- | :------------------------------- |